Walking as One for an Inclusive Society

 The call to action “Walking as one for an inclusive society” has been launched in Leinster House on the United Nations’ End Poverty Day, the 17 October 2017.

-ATD Ireland and various partners will collect signatures until the UN Day for the Eradication of Poverty 2018 (17 October 2018).
-The 2018 End Poverty Day will be a first deadline to assess this mobilisation, at the time when the Irish Government should be launching the new National Action Plan for Social Inclusion.
+ATD Ireland and various partners will collect signatures until the 70th Anniversary of the Universal Declaration of Human Rights (10 December 2018).
+The 2018 Human Rigths Day will be a first deadline to assess this mobilisation, at the time when the Irish Government should be launching the new National Action Plan for Social Inclusion.
 Responding to the feedback this call generates from citizens around the country, ATD plans to initiate a dialogue with the signatories and with the team of the Minister Regina Doherty in charge of the new National Action Plan for Social Inclusion.

 The background of the Call to Action

 2017 marked twenty years since Ireland’s first comprehensive plan to address poverty: the National Anti-Poverty Strategy 1997-2006.